 Q: What does pre-registration mean exactly / what am I entitled to?

 A: Pre-registration is a process whereby you provide your contact details before ticket sales go live, in order to be eligible for a discounted rate.
 Each pre-registered person can get up to 6 tickets of their choosing when ticket sales open.

 Q: Where can I get/purchase tickets?

-Q: Is it just one day … what else can I do over the weekend?
+Q: What else can I do over the weekend?

-A: The festival itself will take place in one day beginning from morning till late.
-Visitors can however also attend other activities, in locations within the vicinity of the festival venue, which will be happening on Friday 3rd August and Sunday 5th August.
-These activities orientation is very much in line with the festival spirit of promoting African, wholesome goodness.
-These include a glass-blowing excursion at Ngwenya Glass, a candle-making experience at Swazi Candles complex, traditional dances at Mantenga, Canopy tour at Malolotja and much more.
+A: The festival itself will take place on one day, from morning till late.
+Visitors can, however, also attend other activities in locations in the vicinity of the festival venue.
+These activities are very much in line with the festival spirit of promoting wholesome African goodness.
+These include a glass-blowing excursion at Ngwenya Glass, a candle-making experience at Swazi Candles complex, traditional dances at Mantenga, a canopy tour at Malolotja and much more.
 Find more info on our website and social media pages.

-Q: Are children allowed into the VIP area?
+Q: Are children allowed into the Premium Lounge area?

-A: Children are only allowed into the Golden Lounge if they are in the company of an adult that has a golden lounge pass.
+A: Children are only allowed into the Premium Lounge if they are in the company of an adult who has a Premium Lounge pass.

 Q: Will there be tickets sold at the gate?